A bottom-up approach to the strong CP problem: Introduction

 The axial anomaly introduces via

-effectively a change in \(S_\text{eff}\) by rotations of the quark fields with \(\exp(i\gamma_5 \frac{\theta_q}{2})\) that shifts the gauge field \(\theta\) parameter as
+effectively a change in \(S_\text{eff}\) by rotations of the quark fields with \(\exp(-i\gamma_5 \frac{\theta_q}{2})\) that shifts the gauge field \(\theta_\text{QCD}\) parameter as

-The same transformation affects quark mass terms as \(m \bar q_L q_R \to e^{i \theta_q} m \bar q_L q_R\) and may conversely be used to trace \CP{} violating effects stemming from the masses.
-Due to this property, we may identify the physical remaining phase after such rephasing with the axial phase transformation and be left with
+The same transformation affects quark mass terms as \(m \bar q_L q_R \to e^{-i \theta_q} m \bar q_L q_R\) and may conversely be used to trace \CP{} violating effects stemming from the masses.
+Due to this property, we may identify the physical remaining phase after such rephasing with the axial phase transformation and be left with the well-known combination \(\bar\theta = \theta_\text{QCD} + \theta_\text{QFD}\), where the quark flavor dynamical contribution is given by

 The parameter \(\bar\theta\) violates \CP{} and induces an electric dipole moment for the neutron, so bounds are roughly $\bar{\theta} < 10^{-10}$~\cite{Baker:2006ts}.
 Such a huge cancellation between those two contributions in Eq.~\eqref{eq:thetabar} is to be seen as a fine-tuning problem as they are conceptually independent.
 The strong \CP{} problem now manifests itself in the question why \(\bar\theta\) is so small although CPV in weak interactions has been found to be rather large (large, of course, compared to \(\bar\theta\), not on absolute grounds).

-Interpreting \(\theta\) as a Lagrangian parameter, it is the only parity violating term in the QCD Lagrangian (and because charge conjugation is conserved, the \(\theta\)-term explicitly violates \CP).
-Imposing global \CP-invariance (though parity is enough), then \(\theta = 0\) and the problem reduces to understand why \(\arg\det\big(\Mat{M}_\uq \Mat{M}_\dq\big)\) is such a small number (or why it should exactly vanish).
+Even though both contributions, the pure gauge \(\theta_\text{QCD}\) and the quark flavored \(\theta_\text{QFD}\), cannot be treated separately because a chiral phase shift in the quarks always reintroduces a genuine \(\theta_\text{QFD}\)-term according to Eq.~\eqref{eq:axialcurrent}, we want to disaggregate especially the \(\theta_{\text{QFD}}\)-term on a flavor physics groundwork.
+The viability of the approach is reflected in the fact that one can always find a basis, in which either \(\theta_{\text{QCD}}\) or \(\theta_{\text{QFD}}\) vanishes~\cite{Cheng:1987gp}.